crobiny/PHBS_BlockChain_2018/README.md

 #### 3.1.3 Drawbacks

+Although Dash has some improvement in anonymity compared with BTC, there is still some risks of privacy disclosure.

 The disadvantages of centralized currency mixing:

-* Additional fees and slower speed of currency mixing
+* Additional fees and slower speed of coinjoining
-* The risk of stealing funds, what if the trader runs?
-* The intermediate node may leak the mixing process
+* The mixing process needs the participation of middlemen.
+There may be the risk that the middlemen are not honest enough and run away.

 The disadvantage of de-centralized currency mixing:
-* The main node is still needed to find the currency mixing node, just like centralized node
-* In the process of negotiation, the currency mixing information of the node participating in the currency mixing.
+* Users need to find the Masternode to complete the mixing process, which brings the risk of centralization.
 * Some malicious node violations may lead to failure.

 ### 3.2 Monero

 Monero Coin proposes a hybrid encryption scheme independent of the central node.
-There are 3 key technologies of Monero Coin: **stealth addresses** , **ring signature** and **ringCT**
+There are 3 key technologies of Monero Coin: **stealth addresses** and **ring signature**。

 #### 3.2.1 Stealth addresses